SantinoI/TwitchAnalytica/backend/history/README.md

      - In the Memory Limits field, verify Hard limit is selected and enter 256 as the value.
      - Under Port mappings, Host port = 0 and Container port = 3000.
      - Scroll to ENVIRONMENT, CPU units = 256.
+     - Scroll to STORAGE AND LOGGING, check **Auto-configure CloudWatch Logs**
 - Select Add., You will return to the Configure task and container definitions page.
 - Scroll to the bottom of the page and select Create.